qiubee/live-apps/readme.md

 ## Stock Influencer

-To run the Stock Influencer app: (---).
+To run the Stock Influencer app: `npm run stock`

 ### About Stock Influencer